 It is not thought that there are many disadvantages to taking part in this study, however as with any treatment there are some risks.
 Occasionally when patients have vasopressors they develop mild reactions such as a headache or shortness of breath.
 These reactions normally disappear when the drip is slowed down or stopped.
 With any intravenous infusion there is also a risk of fluid leaking into the drip, it can cause inflammation and irritation at the surrounding tissue/skin.
 Evidence suggests that this occurs in about 3% of patients and your relatives/person you are consenting on behalf of infusion site will be checked regularly by a healthcare professional to minimise leaking.
 Another rare side effect of vasopressors is patients may experience irregular heart rate however your relative will be closely monitored by clinical care team to monitor any side effects.

-Will their participation in the study be kept confidential?
+How will we use their information?

+We will need to use information about your relative/person you are consenting on behalf of from them and from their medical records in order to undertake this study.
+This information will include their name, sex at birth, CHI/NHS number, contact details and date of birth.
+People will use this information to do the research or to check their records to make sure that the research is being done properly.

-Yes.
-NHS Greater Glasgow & Clyde is the sponsor for this study based in the United Kingdom.
-We will be using information about your relative/ person you are consenting on behalf of and their medical records in order to undertake this study and will act as the Data Controller for this study.
+NHS Greater Glasgow & Clyde is the sponsor of this study based in the United Kingdom, and will act as the Data Controller for this study.
 This means that we are responsible for looking after your relative/person you are consenting on behalf of information and using it properly.
-NHS Greater Glasgow & Clyde will keep information including participant names, sex at birth, CHI/NHS number and date of birth about your relative/person you are consenting on behalf of for 10 years after the study has ended.
 The University of Edinburgh will act as sole data controller for the purposes of data linkage only.

-Your rights to access, change or move your relative/person you are consenting on behalf of information are limited, as we need to manage the information in specific ways in order for the research to be reliable and accurate.
-If you withdraw your relative/person you are consenting on behalf of from the study, we will keep the information about your relative/person you are consenting on behalf of that we have already obtained.
-To safeguard your relative/person you are consenting on behalf of rights, we will use as minimal personally identifiable information as possible.

-You can find out more about how we use your relative/person you are consenting on behalf of information by contacting the Data Protection Team – 0141 355 2059 or email data.protection@ggc.scot.nhs.uk

 [LOCALISE SITE NAME] will keep your relative/person you are consenting on behalf of name, NHS/CHI number [delete as appropriate] and contact details confidential and will not pass any of this information other than a copy of your consent form, which confirms that you agreed for your relative/person you are consenting on behalf of to take part in the study.
 A member of the Study Monitoring team will look at your uploaded consent form on the trial database to ensure the form has been completed appropriately.
 Data Managers and staff at the University of Edinburgh will have access to the uploaded consent forms in order to perform their administrative role and control of the database, however staff viewing your consent will only do so where it is appropriate to their role and they will be fully trained in GDPR and legislation.